tradervue/api-docs/users.md

 - `commission_futures` - the default per-contract commission to be used for futures executions in imports where no commission is specified.

 - `mentor` - the ID of a user in your organization to be added as the new user's mentor.
 The mentor must exist in your organization, and be eligible to be a mentor (i.e. on the silver or gold plan).
 The new user will see that the mentor has been added in their activity feed.

+- `charts` - the initial default chart settings for the user.
+You can specify up to 4 charts to be shown by default on each of the user's trades; parameters for each chart are as follows:

+  - `type` - this can be either `candlestick` or `ohlc`.
+Additional chart types are available for the user to choose interactively.

+  - `timeframe` - this can be one of:

+    - `r` - monthly
+    - `w` - weekly
+    - `d` - daily
+    - `m60` - 60 minute
+    - `m30` - 30 minute
+    - `m15` - 15 minute
+    - `m10` - 10 minute
+    - `m5` - 5 minute
+    - `m3` - 3 minute
+    - `m2` - 2 minute
+    - `m1` - 1 minute

 #### Response